frankuleiz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writes into the file of the result command
+Duplicates the last line of the file